JohnLouderback/GDB/README.md

 - [ ] Add simple templating functionality
 - [ ] Add ability to add data parsing functions
 - [ ] Add more and better examples
+- [ ] Create pure JavaScript version if there is an interest
 - [x] Upload initial beta version

 ##Changelog